timkahlke/LongRead_tutorials/docs/OV.md

 ## Questions and Answers

 Throughout the tutorials you will find questions that are intended to make you think about what exactly you are doing, what to look for and help you to self-check.
-The answers to each question can be found on the page after each tutorial.
+Answers are provided [here](APP_ANS.md) but can also be found through the "Answers" link below the questions.

 ## Appendix